 Is Mild Sleep Apnea Dangerous?

-Mild sleep apnea can pose serious health risks.
+Even a mild case of sleep apnea can pose serious health risks.
 A research study published in the American Journal of Respiratory and Critical Care Medicine compared the individuals having mild OSA symptoms to healthy individuals.
 The results found that people with minimally symptomatic sleep apnea had increased arterial stiffness and decreased endothelial function.

 Increased arterial stiffness and decreased endothelial function can lead to increased risk to your heart health.

-Does Mild Sleep Apnea Need To Be Treated?
+Does Sleep Apnea Need To Be Treated?

-Yes, treating mild sleep apnea is necessary.
+Yes, treating mild apnea is necessary.
 The reasoning for treating mild OSA was that it has symptoms, it can contribute to other health conditions, and it can be treated to improve outcomes.

 One study recommended that CPAP treatment is not needed for mild OSA and does not significantly benefit the symptoms.
 It’s important to note that this study is not against all other forms of available treatment for obstructive sleep apnea.
 The study recommends that the first-line treatment of mild obstructive sleep apnea should be medical.
 CPAP and other modalities such as a dental appliance or surgery should be reserved for failed treatment in highly selected cases.